Pumpkin Magic Cake Recipe

 How to Make it

 Here’s a brief overview of how to make this dish.
-See the recipe card below for the specific recipe instructions.
+For the specific recipe instructions, see the recipe card below.

 Preheat your oven to 350 degrees Fahrenheit, and spray a 9×13 inch pan with non-stick spray.
 Set aside.

-In a large mixing bowl, whisk together butter yellow cake mix, water, butter, and 3 eggs.
-Whisk until well combined, and there are no lumps of cake mix.
+In a large mixing bowl, whisk together butter yellow cake mix, water, butter, and 3 eggs until well combined and the cake mix is free of lumps.

 cake batter in a glass bowl with whisk